Learn

 One of BMC's most popular classes for youths of all ages, "Make a Movie in One Day" classes are usually offered during school vacations and in the summer.
 In this fast-paced challenge class, small crews of kids learn how to structure a short movie, then then write a script, shoot, act, direct and finally edit the shots into a finished movie for screening all in the course of one fun day.

-In 3 sessions you will learn everything from properly setting up Final Cut Express for video format and organizing your files on the hard drive to transitions, filters, and integrating Photoshop images on the timeline.
+Over four 2.5 hour workshops, you will learn everything to get started with Adobe Premiere.
+From properly setting up Adobe for video format and organizing your files on the hard drive to basic editing, transitions, filters, titles, and integrating Photoshop images and music on the timeline.
+The class will also explore the different tools, keyboard shortcuts, and effects in order to enhance your projects.